cylc/cylc-flow/doc/src/running-suites.rst

 """"""""""""""""""""""""""""""

-To restart from the latest checkpoint simply invoke the ``cylc restart`` command with the suite name (or select "restart" in the GUI suite start dialog window):
+To restart from the latest checkpoint simply invoke the ``cylc restart`` command with the suite name.

 .. code-block:: bash